 Vacancy – Parish Clerk for Lowick PC

-If you are interested please send an email to email@example.com and we can arrange a time for an informal telephone chat and to send the appropriate paperwork for your consideration.
+If you are interested please send an email to firstname.lastname@example.org for an informal telephone chat and to send the appropriate paperwork for your consideration.
 All training for the role will be provided – no prior experience necessary.